MinnieSmith/CITS3002-Project/README.md

 ## Usage
-Open multiple terminal windows
+Open multiple terminal windows.
-In commnand line, navigate to the folder.
+In command line, navigate to the folder.
-In one of the terminal window, run:
+In one of the terminal windows, run:

 `python3 server.py`